GoogleCloudPlatform/nodejs-docs-samples/cloud-sql/sqlserver/mssql/README.md

 Navigate towards `http://127.0.0.1:8080` to verify your application is running correctly.

-## Google App Engine Flexible
+## Deploy to Google App Engine Flexible

-TApp Engine Flexible supports connecting to your SQL Server instance through TCP
+App Engine Flexible supports connecting to your SQL Server instance through TCP

 First, update `app.yaml` with the correct values to pass the environment variables and instance name into the runtime.